Share this

 by Jon Ferraez on Sep 16, 2014 4:56:54 PM

-Most small businesses understand the importance of backing up their business data, but don't always know the specifics of where to backup data or how to implement fail-safe measures to ensure that their data is protected.
+Most small businesses understand the importance of backing up their business data, but don't always know the specifics of where to back up data or how to implement fail-safe measures to ensure that their data is protected.
 If you cannot afford to lose your data in the event of a device failure, you should have at least one secondary device for your backups, so you are covered should one of them fail.

-One of the best examples of a backup device, which is perfectly suited for small businesses is Network Attached Storage (NAS).
+One of the best examples of a backup device, which is perfectly suited for small businesses, is Network Attached Storage (NAS).
 The main benefit of choosing a NAS as your primary backup device is that you gain redundancy for storing your backup data in more than one place.

 Redundancy and Backups for Data Protection

-Redundancy and backup are the two popular types of data protection.
-They are not the same, however, and it's important to understand the differences between the two.
-The majority of NAS devices have built in redundancy, which a small business can benefit from.
-The first form of redundancy, RAID is available in nearly all NAS devices.
+The first form of redundancy, RAID, is available in nearly all NAS devices.
 RAID stands for Redundant Array of Disks.
 A RAID-enabled NAS uses two or more hard disks to provide some level of fault tolerance for the backup data stored on the NAS.

-The second form of redundancy that you can benefit from with a NAS is the ability to replicate data from one NAS directly to another NAS over the network, secure VPN or the Internet.
-This feature is not available on all NAS devices so you will need to verify that the NAS model you choose offers NAS to NAS replication.
+The second form of redundancy that you can benefit from with a NAS is the ability to replicate data from one NAS directly to another NAS over the network, secure VPN, or the Internet.
+This feature is not available on all NAS devices, so you will need to verify that the NAS model you choose offers NAS-to-NAS replication.
 This feature essentially allows you to tell NAS #1 to replicate data in a folder to NAS #2.
 You can configure NAS #1 to replicate the folder containing your backup sets to NAS #2’s storage as a scheduled task, and everything is configured via the native interface built into the NAS device.

 Diagram of NAS to NAS Replication:

-Many NAS devices support NAS to NAS replication.
+Many NAS devices support NAS-to-NAS replication.
 Here are a few:

 A third form of redundancy, which some models of NAS devices contain, is the ability to replicate data from a NAS device to one or more external hard drives plugged directly into the NAS’s high-speed USB 3.0 port(s).
-A scheduled task can be configured via the native software interface built-in to the NAS device to replicate data from one folder on the NAS device’s internal hard drives to a folder on the external hard drive(s) connected to the NAS device.
+A scheduled task can be configured via the native software interface built into the NAS device to replicate data from one folder on the NAS device’s internal hard drives to a folder on the external hard drive(s) connected to the NAS device.

 Disaster Recovery - Hard Drive Failure Protection

-Backup software such as NovaBACKUP's SMB product line can make your valuable data accessible to you, even after a disaster.
-Another critical form of backup to have in place is an image backup (also known as Disaster Recovery), which would allow a bare metal restoration of an entire server or workstation in the case of failure.
-Failure could be anything from a hard drive failing to the Windows operating system not loading because of a serious virus infection.
-All of NovaBACKUP software solutions allow backups to be executed in the background, including file and image backups, without interrupting employees.
+Backup software such as NovaBACKUP’s SMB product line can make your valuable data accessible to you, even after a disaster.
+In addition to standard file-level backups, another critical form of protection to have in place is an image backup (also known as Disaster Recovery).
+An image backup creates a complete snapshot of your entire system—including the operating system, applications, configurations, and data—so that you can perform a bare metal restoration of an entire server or workstation in the event of a failure.

-Where to Backup Data
+Where to Back Up Data

 Share this

-- Pre-Sales Questions (112)
+- Pre-Sales Questions (91)

-- Tips and Tricks (95)
+- Tips and Tricks (89)

-- Industry News (59)
+- Industry News (37)

-- Reseller / MSP (37)
+- Reseller / MSP (31)

-- Security Threats / Ransomware (30)
+- Security Threats / Ransomware (26)

-- Disaster Recovery (25)
+- Disaster Recovery (24)

-- Compliance / HIPAA (24)
+- Compliance / HIPAA (20)

-- Backup Videos (23)
+- Backup Videos (15)

-- Virtual Environments (17)
+- Virtual Environments (12)

-- Technology Updates / Releases (9)
+- Technology Updates / Releases (7)

-- Backup preparation (4)
+- Backup preparation (5)

-- Products (US) (2)
+- Products (US) (4)

 - Company (US) (1)